jamesmeyer1/EKSKube2IAM/README.md

 # Securing Pods for EKS

 ## Goal of the Workshop
 This project will take you through the process of securing Kubernete Pods running on Amazon Elastic Kubernetes Service (EKS).
 We will setup a VPC with proper tagging, configure kubectl, create the required trust, roles, and IAM policies that are required to apply pod level security using [kube2iam](https://github.com/jtblin/kube2iam) for EKS.
-We will also apply IAM roles to a namespace, to show how you can restrict pods to only using specific IAM roles.
+We will also apply IAM roles to a namespace to show how you can restrict pods to only using specific IAM roles.

 ![Overview of Architeture](https://github.com/meyjames/Kubernetes/blob/master/podlevel.png)